Aligned-Design/aligned_postd_1125/docs/CUSTOMER_JOURNEY_UX_AUDIT.md

 - Two buttons create decision paralysis: "Do I edit or continue?"

 **Friction Points:**
-- 🔴 **"Edit Brand Profile" button** — Where does this go?
+- 🔴 **"Edit Brand Guide" button** — Where does this go?
 What can I edit?
 - 🔴 **Too much information at once** — Brand DNA card is dense
 - ⚠️ **"Regenerate With AI"** — When would I use this?
 What changes?
 - ⚠️ **No preview of what editing looks like** — User doesn't know if it's easy or hard